Dr. Greg Stevenson | DVM

 Colby graduated from the Veterinary Technology program at St. Lawrence College in 2008.
 He worked in Kingston for 8 years, where he gained experience in small animal and exotic animal medicine.
 His favorite things to do around the clinic are assisting in surgery and dentistry.

-Colby and his wife, Hannah have a daughter, Zoey and a son, Lincoln.
-Their children are surrounded by many critters at home, including a chocolate lab named Lexi and a cat they adopted named Nelson.
+Colby and his two children, Zoey and Lincoln are surrounded by many critters at home, including a chocolate lab named Lexi and a cat they adopted named Nelson.
 They have lived in the Sharbot Lake area for the past 30 years and enjoyed the country life in Parham for the past 6 years.

 When Colby is not at work, he passes his time driving in demolition derbies, playing baseball, fishing and spending time with his family.